giuliamesc/BPINNs/README.md

 - :file_folder: `utility` contains technical auxiliary tasks, in particular:
     - `switcher.py` switches to the test case under analysis among the files contained in the three folders below
     - `directories.py` generates directories for data generation and results storage
-    - `miscellaneous.py` contains utility function for all th other purpouses
+    - `miscellaneous.py` contains utility functions for all other purposes
 - :file_folder: `algorithms` is a module containing classes representing the training algorithms proposed in this project:
     - `ADAM`: Adaptive Moment Estimation
     - `HMC`: Hamiltionian Monte Carlo